MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 # What's new in Release 8 (WORK IN PROGRESS) [latest stable release here](https://github.com/MiloMindbender/UE4VirtualProduction/releases)

 * ActorTransformTelemetry replaces ALL the other telemetry sending blueprints.
-Sends telemetry on ANY actor in it's TelemetryActors list.
-TelemetryViewer expects a fixed-size message so in ActorTransformTelemetry be sure Max Trackers matches the number of trackers for the TelemetryViewer setup file you are using or you may get corrupted results.
+See [this document](https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/VPStudio/TelemetryViewer/README.md) for datails on how to use it.
-* ActorTransformTelemetry runs "post physics tick" it should output data after all other processing is done on actors.
+* ActorTransformTelemetry runs "post physics tick" to make sure all actors have been updated before it sends telemetry on them.
-* Removed "Telemetry Order" in the tracker actors, no longer needed.
-* Renamed DelayedOutput to just Output in MotionControllerTracker for consistancy with LiveLinkTracker
-* Added Intel Realsense tracker type for software from Rassi Engineering
-* Tracker actors set the tracker mesh more efficiently now and can handle any number of meshes.
-* LiveLinkTracker has an offset for use with relative trackers, leave all zeros for everything else (like VIVE)
-* Fixed desk, floor and wall matte actors so the size parameters work right.
+* LiveLinkTracker supports trackers that send relative data.
+Select tracker type "relative tracker" and supply "Relative Tracker Offset" to align tracking to the coordinate system of the Talent Mark.
 * Autorig no longer displays a vive puck at the top.
 This is unnessary because the trackers draw the tracker mesh.
 * Autorig sizes it's rods to the exact rig measurements you enter.
-Rods were re-colored to match unreal conventions for x, y, zeros
+Rods were re-colored to match unreal conventions for x, y, z
-* Renamed Autorig "entrance pupil" transform to "output" for consistancy with other rigs.
 * Added ThinAxis object, makes it easier to see the orign of some objects, just attach it.
 * Vive controller buttons work when using livelink.
 They still need to be mapped in the Vive control panel and the Unreal 3d window has to have focus.
 * Added RecordMeasurements a way to measure your studio using the VIVE controllers/trackers
 * Added MeasurementMarker actor, displays an axis marker and current position, used by RecordMeasurements
-* Renamed all the parts of the AJA media bundles in a consistant way.
 * The default map is now SINGLE CAMERA.
 * Flying logo is now self contained in one actor.
 Epic fixed a bug that prevented this in earlier versions
 * Flying logo can be started by pressing 9
+* Added categories for some actor variables to organize them, also added some tooltips for them and set limits on variables that needed them.

+# Bug Fixes

+* Fixed desk, floor and wall matte actors so the size parameters work.
+Note there is nothing special about these, they are just simple shapes with some blueprint code to make resizing them easier.
+They must be added to Window->Layers->GarbageMatte to be recognized.

+# Changes you won't notice unless you have customized my blueprints

+These are mostly changes to make the whole setup work better, simplify the internals and make everything more consistant.

+* Renamed media player assets that go with the Flying Screen actor
+* Renamed all the parts of the AJA media bundles in a consistant way.
+* Renamed Autorig "entrance pupil" transform to "output" for consistancy with other rigs.
+* Removed "Telemetry Order" in all tracker actors, no longer needed.
+* MotionControllerTracker, DelayedOutput has been renamed to "Output" for consistancy with LiveLinkTracker
+* All tracker actors use a more efficient way of setting the correct mesh for the tracker.

 # TODO

+* Allow record measurements to take measurements relative to another actor.
 * test telemetry and motion controller trackers
 * Need a mesh to represent the Intel Realsense
 * Need to see if socket snapping can be used to connect things to rigs and trackers now.
 See my UDN example.